DATE-MARKS & CLUES INSIDE PIANOS

 DATE-MARKS ON KEYS

-By the mid-1800s, it was a common practise to date a piano on the side of the key of the bottom note, as Ansell seems to have done in this example, but years with only two digits are always a little worrying, especially if they were done with a ball pen.
+By the mid-1800s, it was a common practise to date a piano on the side of the key of the bottom note with a pencil, as Ansell seems to have done in this example, but years with only two digits are always a little worrying, especially if they were done with a ball pen.
 Sometimes this dating occurred in the factory, or at the key makers’ premises, but on other occasions, an outside tuner often marked one or more dates when the piano was first tuned.
-Oddly, I have rarely seen examples where any 2 or all 3 of these apply to the same piano.
+Oddly, I have rarely seen examples where any 2 or all 3 of these apply to the same piano, but I recently came across one which has a date on the iron frame, another on the keys, and another pencilled inside the case.
 Usually, the date is written on the side of the bottom key.
 Occasionally, this is done on the second or third key, so it is worth checking a few if you feel confident about removing keys safely.
 Otherwise, ask your tuner to look.
 Broadwood uprights used to be dated on the side of the TOP key, as were some pianos by Robert Wornum, Henry Ward, and some German ones.

 1857 Anon 1858 Oughton 1858 Wilkie 1856 Anon (Novel use of carpet!)